xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     4. The last_used_angles/last_used_joint_speed/last_used_joint_acc will not be modified

 :param paths: cartesian path list
-    1. Specify arc radius： [[x, y, z, roll, yaw, pitch, radius], ....]
+    1. Specify arc radius： [[x, y, z, roll, pitch, yaw, radius], ....]
-    1. Do not specify arc radius (radius=0)： [[x, y, z, roll, yaw, pitch], ....]
+    1. Do not specify arc radius (radius=0)： [[x, y, z, roll, pitch, yaw], ....]
-:param is_radian: roll/yaw/pitch of paths are in radians or not, default is self.default_is_radian
+:param is_radian: roll/pitch/yaw of paths are in radians or not, default is self.default_is_radian
 :param times: repeat times, 0 is infinite loop, default is 1
 :param first_pause_time: sleep time at first, purpose is to cache the instruction, default is 0.1s
 :param repeat_pause_time: interval between repeated movements, unit: second